 Students involved with the conduct process, regardless of their role (complainant, alleged victim, respondent, or witness) have the following rights.

 Students have the right to have the University conduct a fair, impartial investigation in a timely manner and take prompt, effective, and equitable action to resolve complaints.
+This includes the right to an impartial hearing officer.

+Students have the right against self-incrimination and the right to remain silent.
+Such silence may not be used against a Respondent.

+Students have the right to present evidence and question parties and witnesses, though the manner of presentation and questioning may be regulated by the University during the hearing in the sound discretion of the hearing administrator to facilitate order, decorum, and minimization of trauma.
+Advisors may question witnesses and parties directly.
+Generally, students without advisors will have the ability to question parties and witnesses indirectly by submitting their questions to the Hearing Administrator to facilitate.
+In Sexual Misconduct cases, the advisor will ask the questions directly to the witness or party.
+At the request of either the complainant or the respondent, the alleged victim(s) and respondent may be placed in separate rooms with technology enabling the decision maker and parties to simultaneously see and hear the individual answering questions or presenting their information regarding the alleged conduct violation.

+Students have the right to an accurate and complete record of every disciplinary hearing relating to the charged violation of the code, including record of any appeal, to be made, preserved, and available for copying upon request by the charged student or student organization

 Students have the right to confidentiality of their educational records under the Family Educational Rights and Privacy Act (“FERPA”) and applicable state law.
 FERPA is a Federal law that protects the privacy of student’s educational records.
 Records will be maintained in accordance with FERPA and applicable law.
-Student Conduct Record maintenance is described in greater detail below under Records Section of this Code.
+Student Conduct Record maintenance is described in greater detail below under the Records Section of this Code.

 Students have the right to review incident reports and documentation related to the conduct case.

 Students have the right to an Advisor throughout the conduct process.
 The respondent, complainant, and any witnesses may be accompanied during the conduct process by an advisor of their choice.

-It is the respective party’s responsibility to make appropriate arrangements for their advisor to attend a review or hearing, which shall not be delayed due to scheduling conflicts of the chosen advisor.

-Respondents, complainants, and witnesses are required to address the hearing body in person, on their own behalf, although they may consult with their advisor during the hearing.
-This consultation must take place in a manner that does not disrupt the proceedings.
-The advisor shall not speak on behalf of their party unless expressly authorized to do so by the hearing body.

-The respondent, complainant, and any witnesses shall provide the advisor’s name in writing to the Student Conduct Office two class days prior to the hearing.
-If an advisor is an attorney, the respective party must notify the Hearing Administrator assigned to the case of an attorney’s name and address at least two class days prior to a review or hearing.
+Students must execute a FERPA waiver in favor of their selected advisor in order to participate in the process.
+Advisors must also agree to the University’s Rules of Decorum for participation.
 In the Hearing Officer’s sole discretion, an advisor may be removed from the hearing if it is determined that their presence is disruptive.
 The advisor may not serve as a witness.

 Alleged victims have the right to submit a Victim Impact Statement.
 This statement may only be used in the sanctioning phase of deliberations after the respondent is found responsible for the charge(s).
 In cases involving Sexual Misconduct, Victim Impact Statements are subject to the Sexual Misconduct and Title IX Sexual Harassment Regulation’s rules regarding review by the parties, questioning, cross-examination, and the right to present relevant evidence.